mmchenry/schooling_experiments/README.md

 For running experiments, you will need [DMXEnttecPro](https://github.com/SavinaRoja/DMXEnttecPro) for controlling a Enttec DMX USB Pro, which controls the lights.
 This may be installed as follows:

-> pip install DMXEnttecPro timer plotly playsound multiprocess
+> pip install DMXEnttecPro timer plotly playsound multiprocess python-kasa asyncio

 And the following: